litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 Buffer Overflow* ([CWE 122][cwe_122]), similarly leading in the worst case scenario to arbitrary code execution.

-This is yet another `int` type overflow when hanlding big inputs (displaying how important this is), however this vulnerability is really **critical** as now an attacker can commit a malicious `.gitattributes` file into a remote repository, and the vulnerability will be triggered to
+This is yet another `int` type overflow when handling big inputs (displaying how important this is), however this vulnerability is really **critical** as now an attacker can commit a malicious `.gitattributes` file into a remote repository, and the vulnerability will be triggered to